-This Rehabilitation Management Plan (RMP) has been prepared in accordance with Development application PA 0079.2002 to satisfy Condition 15, Schedule 3 of which requires a Rehabilitation Management Plan to be developed.
+This Rehabilitation Management Plan (RMP) has been prepared in accordance with Mining Lease 1876 to satisfy Condition 10, Schedule 8A of which requires a Rehabilitation Management Plan to be developed for large mines.

-A Mining lease and authorisation for the project site from the Resource Regulator (RR) is currently being processed.
-The RMP has been developed in conformance with the RR: Rehabilitation Management Plan for Large Mines (RR, 2021) and associated guidelines (refer Section 1.3).
+Mining Lease 1876 was approved on the 11th April 2024.
+The RMP has been developed in conformance with the RR: Rehabilitation Management Plan for Large Mines (RR, 2021) and associated guidelines (refer Section 1.2).

 Operations are expected to continue till mid-2026, whereafter all useable coal beneficiation infrastructure will be recovered and repurposed within other Whitehaven Coal operations.
-After cessation of mining (coal crushing, separation/'washing' and train loading), it is expected to take an additional 24months for the settling ponds to dry out and rejects to be removed, stie decontamination and decommissioning (refer to Section 6.1.3)
+After cessation of mining (coal crushing, separation/'washing' and train loading), it is expected to take an additional 24 months for the settling ponds to dry out and rejects to be removed, site decontamination and decommissioning (refer to Section 6.1.3)